dnsimple/dnsimple-support/content/articles/domain-resolution-issues.markdown

 The delegated name servers should match [DNSimple name servers](/articles/dnsimple-nameservers).

-If not, update name servers to [point to DNSimple](/articles/pointing-domain-to-dnsimple).
-If you recently switched the update may be in progress.
+If not, update the name servers to [point to DNSimple](/articles/pointing-domain-to-dnsimple).
+If you recently switched, the update may be in progress.
 See the sections *Check name server list in the WHOIS response* and *Check name server propagation delay*.

-## Check the domain is using *all* DNSimple name servers
+## Check that the domain is using *all* DNSimple name servers

 DNSimple provides four name servers.
-You should include all the name servers to make sure DNS will resolve in case one name server temporarily unavailable for maintenance, etc.
+You should include all the name servers to make sure DNS will resolve if one name server is temporarily unavailable due to maintenance, etc.

-## Check the domain is using *only* DNSimple name servers
+## Check that the domain is using *only* DNSimple name servers

-In some cases a misconfiguration may result in DNSimple name servers listed along with third party name servers.
+In some cases, a misconfiguration may result in DNSimple name servers listed along with third party name servers.

 ~~~
 $ dig NS example.com +short